AidanE122/Overvalued-Undervalued-Stock-Calculator/README.md

 File can easily be run through the command prompt on your computer, just cd to the directory containing main.py and run using 'python main.py'

+By importing yfinance, this program is able to access any stock tickers with data on the Yahoo!
+Finance website.
+Note that in the application's current state, information such as a stock's expected dividend growth rate must be maunally entered due to web scraping not being implemented yet.